This lab aims to:

 switch, how do you ensure that you get whole packets?
 Experiment with the

-to make sure you understand its use
+snaplen to make sure you understand its use

-again to filter only your telnet
+Invoke windump again to filter only your telnet traffic.

 Use the appropriate switches to dump the whole packets, provide a raw hex